-- Grooby, I, chief executive, Crane Association of New Zealand and the Opportunity Training Organisation, Careers New Zealand interview, March 2013.
+- Auton, R, chief executive, Crane Association of New Zealand, Careers New Zealand interview, April 2014.

 - Steeman, M, Wood, A, Stuff website, 'Christchurch rebuild set to accellerate', January 2013.

 Crane OperatorAlternative titles

 Crane operators use cranes to lift and move objects, such as building materials on construction sites, shipping containers on wharves or heavy parts for the manufacturing industry.
 There are many diffferent types and sizes of cranes.

 What are the chances of getting a job?

 Crane operators are employed across a range of industries, but the single biggest source of employment is the building and construction industry, particularly the commercial (non-residential) building sector.